-I never expected to live in Germany, but four years on, here I am.
+I never expected to live in Germany, but four years in, I was happy and content.
+All told, I lived in Germany for nearly 7 years.
 Here’s what I’ve learned along the way…

 When I moved to Germany, I didn’t know a lot.
 I came here with exactly four German words in my vocabulary (Bier, Hallo!, dankeschön and Kindergarten… I am not counting words like Nazi and Führer).
 While I was able to move here kind of on a spur-of-the-moment decision (what means war with the Ausländerbehörde), there are a lot of things I wish I’d known before making such a big decision…